The countries you are most likely to get lost in

 5) Algeria, and surrounding southern countries

-There are a number of countries that make up the Sahara desert, but non of them seem to be riskier to hike in than Algeria.
+There are a number of countries that make up the Sahara desert, but none of them seem to be riskier to hike in than Algeria.
 The Sahara desert covers an area of 9.2 million km² and is the largest hot desert on earth, coming in at third as the largest desert overall after the Arctic and Antarctica.
-Aside from the countries political problems and high levels of crime, the landscape is very similar across the whole country and desert areas can change appearance in a matter of hours from a powerful enough sandstorm.
+Aside from the country’s political problems and high levels of crime, the landscape is very similar across the whole country, and desert areas can change appearance in a matter of hours from a powerful enough sandstorm.
 There can be distances of several hundred miles between villages, and even further to someone who can actually help you.
 Hiking in desert areas is always risky, but the massive scale combined with the changing landscape makes the Sahara the most dangerous desert on earth.